 If you are given any advice from NHS 111 that is relevant to your co-workers please email this to us at firstname.lastname@example.org

 All staff on a PAYE contract with VGC are entitled to SSP in line with the current government guidelines.
-These guidelines have recently changed, and payment can start from day 1 of the absence period.
+Payment for absence because of self-isolation can start from day 1 of the absence period.

 You will be entitled to SSP if you are self-isolating because you have been advised by